 II.
-Concepts and definitions applicable to Title IX and Non-Title IX covered conduct a) Force b) Coercion c) Consent
+Concepts and definitions applicable to Title IX and Non-Title IX covered conduct

+Force

 Force is the use of physical violence and/or physical imposition to gain sexual access.
 Force also includes threats, intimidation (implied threats), and coercion that is intended to overcome resistance or produce consent.